nirajp82/DataScience_MachineLearning/05_NumPy/02_NumPy_Array.md

 **Explanation:**

 * Identity matrix → ones on the diagonal, zeros elsewhere.
-* Useful in linear algebra, e.g., multiplying a matrix by identity keeps it unchanged.
+* Useful in linear algebra.
 * Can specify `k` to shift the diagonal.

 ---